Best CDN in 2022 – A Comprehensive Guide for Content Delivery

-Currently, that honor goes to Google Cloud CDN and Akamai, and considering the massive server infrastructure these providers offer, it’s hard to imagine other providers overtaking them anytime soon.
+Considering the massive server infrastructure these providers offer, it’s hard to imagine other providers overtaking them anytime soon.
 That being said, the differences between the top contenders tend to be fairly small and shouldn’t greatly affect your decision.

 As one of the oldest and most popular content delivery networks around, it’s still many people’s first association when thinking about CDN services.
 It’s also the only provider on our list to offer a free content delivery network option.
-It easily deserves a place on our list of the best CDN options in 2021.
+It easily deserves a place on our list of the best CDN options in 2022.

 Your email address will not be published.